Bond Psychometric Test & MMI Training

 As always, the best way to prepare well for the most important day of your life so far is to KNOW YOURSELF, know the university, know the interview style, know the context in which you are being asked questions, and prepare for a wide range of circumstances that can affect your performance on the day and your final result.
 NIE’s Bond University AMIET has been prepared to help aspiring medical doctors do this, whilst at all times coordinating the teaching of MMI materials and criteria with an individual and all that they bring.

 As the Bond University AMIET Program is conducted by qualified Psychological Consultants, one-on-one, with each program tailored per student, there are very limited places.
-Book now to avoid missing out.
+Please contact NIE first to check for any remaining available spots for this training.